thedevleon/phantom_traffic/README.md

 - Plexe provides a simple protocol, found in BaseProtocol and is extended to a slotted Beaconing protocl in SlottedBeaconing.
 The Base Protocol has messages with vehicle information that are unicasted.

 - Plexe also provides a Base Application layer that uses the Base Protocol.
 Could be modified and extended for our purposes.

-# TODO
-- Make our own Application Layer based on the provided application layer and by by combining TraCIDemo11p and TraCIDemoRSU11p for accessing vehicle data
-- Make our own Message based on the PlatooningBeacon
-- Add random seeds